phalcon-orphanage/docs/en/acl.md

 ```

 ## Defining Access Controls
 After both the `Roles` and `Components` have been defined, we need to tie them together so that the access list can be created.
 This is the most important step in the role since a small mistake here can allow access to roles for components that the developer does not intend to.
-As mentioned earlier, the default access action for [Phalcon\Acl][acl-acl] is `Phalcon\Acl\Enum::DENY`, following the [whitelist][whitelist] approach.
+As mentioned earlier, the default access action for [Phalcon\Acl][acl-acl] is `Phalcon\Acl\Enum::DENY`, following the [white list][whitelist] approach.

 To tie `Roles` and `Components` together we use the `allow()` and `deny()` methods exposed by the [Phalcon\Acl\Memory][acl-adapter-memory] class.